-Address Name R/W No. Bits Default Type 1 Description 0x27 PERIOD R 16 0x0 U Period of the Channel 2 (Voltage Channel) Input Estimated by Zero- Crossing Processing.
+Address Name R/W No. Bits Default Type 1 Description 0x27 PERIOD R 16 0x0 U Period of the Channel 2 (Voltage Channel) Input Estimated by Zero-Crossing Processing.
 The MSB of this register is always zero.
-0x28- 0x3C Reserved.
-0x3D TMODE R/W 8 - U Test Mode Register.
+0x28- Reserved.
+0x3C 0x3D TMODE R/W 8 U Test Mode Register.
 0x3E CHKSUM R 6 0x0 U Checksum Register.
-This 6-bit read-only register is equal to the sum of all the ones in the previous read-see the ADE7753 Serial Read Operation section.
+This 6-bit, read-only register is equal to the sum of all the ones in the previous reads-see the Serial Read Operation section.
 0x3F DIEREV R 8 - U Die Revision Register.
-This 8-bit read-only register contains the revision number of the silicon.
+This 8-bit, read-only register contains the revision number of the silicon.

-1 Type decoder: U = unsigned, S = signed by twos complement method, and S = signed by sign magnitude method.
+$^{^{1}}$ Type decoder: U = unsigned, S = signed by twos complement method, and S' = signed by sign magnitude method.

-ADE7753 REGISTER DESCRIPTIONS
+REGISTER DESCRIPTIONS

-All ADE7753 functionality is accessed via the on-chip registers.
-Each register is accessed by first writing to the communications register and then transferring the register data.
-A full description of the serial interface protocol is given in the ADE7753 Serial Interface section.
+All ADE7763 functionality is accessed via on-chip registers.
+Each register is accessed by first writing to the communication register and then transferring the register data.
+A full description of the serial interface protocol is given in the Serial Interface section.

-COMMUNICATIONS REGISTER
+COMMUNICATION REGISTER

-The communications register is an 8-bit, write-only register which controls the serial data transfer between the ADE7753 and the host processor.
-All data transfer operations must begin with a write to the communications register.
-The data written to the communications register determines whether the next operation is a read or a write and which register is being accessed.
-Table 13 outlines the bit designations for the communications register.
+The communication register is an 8-bit, write-only register that controls the serial data transfer between the ADE7763 and the host processor.
+All data transfer operations must begin with a write to the communication register.
+The data written to the communication register determines whether the next operation is a read or a write and which register is being accessed.
+Table 10 outlines the bit designations for the communication register.